warunsl/warunsl.github.io/_posts/2016-08-13-ego-is-the-enemy.md

 - Be slow in deliberation, but be prompt to carry out your resolves

 - Best thing which we have in ourselves is good judgment.

-- For the greatest thing in the smallest compass is a sound mind in a human body.
+For the greatest thing in the smallest compass is a sound mind in a human body.

-- One must ask - if your belief in yourself is not dependent on actual achievement, then what is it dependent on?
+- One must ask&#58; if your belief in yourself is not dependent on actual achievement, then what is it dependent on?
 The answer, too often when we are just setting out, is nothing.
 Ego.
 And this is why we so often see precipitous rises followed by calamitous falls.

 - We will learn that though we think big, we must act and live small in order to accomplish what we seek.
 Because we will be action and education focused, and forgo validation and status, our ambition will not be grandiose but iterative—one foot in front of the other, learning and growing and putting in the time.